 - Driver seat has been sat on for 168,000 miles and needs replacing (This is not a bad thing – I could have put in a new cheap seat that looks better in the photos, but this lets you replace it with the one you really want.)

-- I have the soft top and hardware, but one of the rear zippers came loose and can’t be zipped.
+- Soft top and hardware needs to be replaced.
 (This is also not a bad thing.
 I could get a cheap top that will last you a year, or you can get a better quality one, or even a hard top if you want.)

 - Windshield is cracked